dbj-systems/dbj--nanolib/docs/valstat.md

 ## Value & Status
 (c) 2019 by dbj.org -- [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 *"...
-An API is a defined by the code that calls it, not by the code that implements it ... " -- Tony Van Eerd*
+An API is defined by the code that calls it, not by the code that implements it ... " -- Tony Van Eerd*

 ## Return handling paradigm shift

-Three primary objectives
+Currently (2019 Q4) there is no usable, simple and resilient standard return type in tandard C++.
+And there is no consensus arround such thing.
+No thing no consensus.

+This concept and implementation have risen as the direct consequence of my [Reddit post](https://www.reddit.com/r/cpp/comments/ae60nb/decades_have_passed_standard_c_has_no_agreed_and/).
+Here, I am proposing this as a concept and core implementation around which consensus might be made.
+By which we mean ISO C++ comitte consensus.

+As evident from the that post and comments of many "fellow sufferers" there are three primary objectives:

 1. Can not wait C++23 and [P0709 realization](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)
 2. Produce a simple, universally applicable solution, now.